jina-ai/finetuner/README.md

 </details>

-2. Check the training loss and evaluation result
+2. Observe the decreasing of training loss and increasing of the accuracy.

     ```text
     Train on None steps